Now that you have purchased a life insurance policy, what’s next?

-As mentioned earlier, it is not mandatory to make an insurance nomination.
+It is not mandatory to make an insurance nomination.

 If you have a will left behind that was made known to your insurer, the policy benefits will be allocated according to your will.
 In the absence of a will, your estate will be distributed according to intestacy laws, which means that nominees do not have to be nominated.

-Two types of nominations
+Types of nominations

 A big reason people choose irrevocable nominations is to protect their policies against creditors and debtors in the event of bankruptcy.

 A revocable nomination, on the other hand, can be revoked at any time without the consent of your nominee(s).
 The policy owner is free to change, add or remove nominees without requiring their consent.
 You can nominate anyone in a revocable nomination.